imohitmayank/a_lazy_data_science_guide/docs/natural_language_processing/prompt_engineering.md

 ### Zero-shot Chain-of-Thought Prompt

-Zero shot variant of CoT was introduced in [2] and it indicates significant increase in accuracy even if you do not provide any examples.
-All you need to do it to add “Let’s think step by step.” 😜
+Zero shot variant of CoT was introduced in [2] and it can significantly increase the accuracy of Zero shot prompts, and all you need to do is to add “Let’s think step by step.” 😜.
+Btw additional post-processing is required on the output to extract the correct result, which can either be done by creating regex scripts or calling LLMs again to extract the answer.

+!!!
+Note
+    Few-shot prompts should always give better result than Zero-shot, but the former requires additional token consumption which will increase the cost.
+To mitigate this, developers can experiment with Zero-shot CoT technique and if the result accuracy is acceptable, it might end up reducing the overall cost.

 <figure markdown>
     ![](../imgs/nlp_pe_zscot.png)